Chairman’s

 For further information, please visit:

-http://www.hkaa.com.hk/ or
+http://www.hkaa.com.hk/

 Like our Facebook fan page: HKAA